Skip to main content

 SuspendedA previously approved app that has been suspended by an admin.

-To submit your app for review, navigate to your app’s Submission tab and click Submit for Review.
-Your app must have a name, description, and at least one redirect URI configured.
+To submit a public app for review, navigate to its Submission tab and click Submit for Review (it must have a name, description, and at least one redirect URI).
+Private apps go live via Publish instead — see below.

 Private apps